 The Company commenced exploration drilling in 2011 which was suspended in 2013 pending the availability of cash for future exploration.
 Prior to the suspension a total of 17,348 metres had been cored.
 Channel sampling was also carried out during this period, on the Joshua, Kearney and Kerr vein systems.
-Assay results from both the drilling and channel sampling programmes have been encouraging with significant gold intersections identified, in particular, the thirteen mineral intersects reported for Joshua in January 2013.
+Assay results from both the drilling and channel sampling programmes have been encouraging with significant gold intersections encountered, in particular, the thirteen mineral intersects reported for Joshua in January 2013.
 With additional funding becoming available, a drilling programme commenced in September 2015 to target the Joshua vein at depth.
 In total, 2,304 metres were drilled by the end of December.
 Drilling continued into the first quarter of 2016 with two drill rigs in operation and a further six holes were completed before the rigs left the site in March.
-During the first guarter 1,298 metres were drilled bringing the total number of metres for the programme to 3,602 m.
+During the first quarter 1,298 metres were drilled bringing the total number of metres for the programme to 3,602 m.
 In early 2016 Galantas reported the assay results for three holes completed in 2015 (see press release dated January 26, 2016).
-Most notable was hole OML-DD-15-155 which intersected a wide zone (13 m) of the Joshua vein at a vertical depth of 117 m grading 9.9 g/t Au.
+Most notable was hole OML-DD-15-155 which intersected a wide zone (13 m true width) of the Joshua vein at a vertical depth of 117 m grading 9.9 g/t Au.
 This drilling programme also identified a new vein, Kestrel, running 70 m west of Joshua.
-An initial shallow (42.4 m) intersect returned 35.8 g/t Au over 0.7 m.
-One of the drill holes completed this quarter, targeted the Kestrel vein ~80 north of the previous hole and hit mineralisation at a vertical depth of 73 m (3.7 g/t Au over 1 m).
+An initial shallow (42.4 m) intersect returned 35.8 g/t Au over 0.7 m true width.
+One of the drill holes completed this quarter, targeted the Kestrel vein ~80 metres north of the previous hole and hit mineralisation at a vertical depth of 73 m (3.2 g/t Au over 1.2 m true width).

 Vertical longitudinal sections were constructed in Micromine for the Joshua and Kearney veins.
 Each intersect was categorised according to its width and grade.
-This enabled an evaluation of the spatial variability of mineralisation across the site and has identified key areas that should be targeted during the next drill programme.
+This enabled an evaluation of the spatial variability of mineralisation across the site and has identified key areas that should be investigated during the next drill programme.
+A series of new targets has been drawn up in preparation for future drilling.

-In addition detailed analysis of all available historic maps and geophysical data for the eastern Lack region was conducted during the current quarter.
+In addition detailed analysis of all available historic maps and geophysical data for the eastern Lack region was conducted during the first quarter.
 The overall aim was to identify key areas for further study which may facilitate a better understanding of movement on the Lack and Luis shear zones, which are likely to have caused displacement of the main veins.
 Fieldwork was carried out in the Cornavarrow, Creeven, Corlea and Botera burns during March to assess the availability of outcrop which could be incorporated into a detailed re-mapping exercise.
-The re-mapping exercise will focus on the Creeven Burn and is underway in parallel with a petrographic study on samples from the main and minor veins.
-It is hoped that detailed structural mapping, in conjunction with new geochemical information, can be used to tie mineralisation south of the Creeven Burn to the main veins.
+The re-mapping exercise was completed during the second quarter, focussing on a 2 km stretch of the Creeven Burn running directly south of the main veins.
+This section of the burn incorporates several known vein outcrops, the most recent exploration phase uncovered two new mineralised outcrops which were identified close to the 'Discovery' veins.
+Good evidence for both ductile and brittle deformation was recorded, particularly around Sharkey.
+Field observations and existing geophysical evidence confirm a dextral offset and support the theory that Sharkey and McCrossan veins are sheared extensions of the main Joshua vein.
+Structural measurements fed into the construction of a conceptual model, later tested through comparision with lithological and textural changes in logged drill core.
+The geological model is one of an imbricated thrust stack, the upward extension of which may have formed weak zones which were later re-activated by the Creeven Burn Shear.